Hypothesis tests for structured rank correlation matrices: Estimation of the covariance matrix of Kendall's tau

 \section{Estimation of the covariance matrix of Kendall's tau}

 In this section, we present various estimators of $\S_{np}$.
 The first option is the plug-in estimator of \cite{BenGhorbal/Genest/Neslehova:2009}, denoted here by $\Sh_{np}^{\rm P}$, which is also described in the Appendix of \cite{Perreault/Duchesne/Neslehova:2019}.
 Therein, it is explained that as $n \to \infty$, $n\Sh_{np}^{\rm P} \to \S_p$ in probability.
-The second option is a modified version of the Jackknife estimator given by

-which is constructed so that $n^2(n-1)/(n-2)^2 \Sh_{np}^{\rm J}$ is the Jackknife estimator of $\S_{np}$, see Eq.
+The second option is a modified version of the jackknife estimator in \eqref{eq:sigma-jackknife}, which is constructed so that $n^2(n-1)/(n-2)^2 \Sh_{np}^{\rm J}$ is the jackknife estimator of $\S_{np}$, see Eq.
 (18) in \cite{Chen:2018}.
 Note also that $n\Sh_{np}^{\rm J}$ is the estimator in Eq.~(19) in the latter paper, as well as the estimator in Eq.~(2.6) in \cite{Rublik:2016}.
 The fact that $n\Sh_{np}^{\rm J}$ converges in probability to $\S_p$ as $n \to \infty$ follows directly from Theorem~6 in \cite{Arvesen:1969} concerning the consistency of the jackknife variance estimator for $U$-statistics, as in the proof of Theorem~2.1 in \cite{Rublik:2016}.

 When testing the more restricted hypothesis $H_0^*$ of partial exchangeability, we can use constrained estimators of $\S_{np}$ that are in $\mathcal{S}_{\mathcal{G}}$.
-One such, referred here as $\Sb_{np}^{\rm P}$, is a variant of the plug-in estimator $\Sh_{np}^{\rm P}$ and denoted $\tilde{\bs{\Sigma}}$ in Appendix A.3 of \cite{Perreault/Duchesne/Neslehova:2019}.
+One such, referred here as $\Sb_{np}^{\rm P}$, is a variant of the plug-in estimator $\Sh_{np}^{\rm P}$ and denoted $\bs{\tilde{\Sigma}}$ in Appendix A.3 of \cite{Perreault/Duchesne/Neslehova:2019}.
 As argued therein, $n\Sb_{np}^{\rm P} \to \S_p$ as $n\to \infty$ in probability under the hypothesis of partial exchangeability.
 Alternatively, we can also use a structured version $ \Sb_{np}^{\rm J} $ of $\Sh_{np}^{\rm J}$ obtained by averaging out its entries over the blocks inherent to $\mathcal{S}_{\mathcal{G}}$, described in Appendix A.2 of \cite{Perreault/Duchesne/Neslehova:2019}.
 Under $H_0^*$, we again have that $n\Sb_{np}^{\rm J} \to \S_p$ as $n \to \infty$ in probability.